 Ulsan South Korea Travel Guide

-Korean cuisine keeps a balance of spicy, savory, sour, and sweet flavors.
+Korean cuisine maintains a balance of spicy, savory, sour, and sweet flavors.
 It depends on fresh ingredients and many side dishes (반찬, banchan).

-Rice, various kimchi types, brown sauce made from fermented soybeans, gochujang, doenjang (soybean paste), garlic, ginger, and sesame oil form the base.
+Rice, various kimchi types, a salty, gochujang, doenjang (soybean paste), garlic, ginger, and sesame oil form the base.

 Beef, pork, chicken, various fish, and seafood are common proteins.
 Cabbage, radish, spinach, bean sprouts, and zucchini frequent vegetable choices.